 - 1/2 cup rolled oats

-- Preheat your oven to 400 degrees and line a baking sheet with a Silpat liner, set aside.
+- Preheat your oven to 400 degrees and line a baking sheet with a Silpat liner and set it aside.

-- 4. Take a large cookie scoop and scoop out even amounts on the Silpat lined baking sheet.
+- Take a large cookie scoop and scoop out even amounts on the Silpat lined baking sheet.
 Then take the palm of your clean hand and smash down the burgers to your desired thickness.
-Bake in the preheated oven for 15 minutes, then flip and bake for another 15 minutes then remove from oven.
+Bake in the preheated oven for 15 minutes, then flip and bake for another 15 minutes, then remove from the oven.

 - This is best served with some avocado on top.
 Top with whatever you desire.

 Amount Per Serving: Calories: 277Total Fat: 11gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 0mgSodium: 610mgCarbohydrates: 39gFiber: 7gSugar: 7gProtein: 9g

 The calories are computer generated and may not be 100% accurate.